Improved bounds for noisy group testing with constant tests per item: Introduction

-To formalise our notation, we write $n$ for the number of individuals in the population, $\SIGMA$ for a binary vector representing the infection status of each individual, $k$ (the Hamming weight of $\SIGMA$) for the number of infected individuals and $m$ for the number of tests performed.
-We assume that $k$ is known for purposes of matrix design, though in practice (see \cite[Remark 2.3]{Aldridge_2019_2}) it is generally enough to know $k$ up to a constant factor to design a matrix with good properties.
-In this paper, in line with other work such as \cite{Aldridge_2014}, we consider a scaling $k\sim n^{\theta}$ for some fixed $\theta \in (0,1)$, referred to in \cite[Remark 1.1]{Aldridge_2019_2} as the sparse regime.
-We believe a similar analysis should be possible in the very sparse regime ($k = O(1)$) and linear regime ($k \sim \beta n$ for a fixed $\beta$).
-In addition to the interesting phase transitions observed using this scaling, this sparse regime is particularly relevant as it is the parametrisation to model the early state of a pandemic \cite{Wang_2011}.
+To formalize our notation, we write $n$ for the number of individuals in the population, $\SIGMA$ for a binary vector representing the infection status of each individual, $k$ (the Hamming weight of $\SIGMA$) for the number of infected individuals and $m$ for the number of tests performed.
+We assume that $k$ is known for the purposes of matrix design, though in practice (see \cite[Remark 2.3]{Aldridge_2019_2}) it is generally enough to know $k$ up to a constant factor to design a matrix with good properties.
+In this paper, in line with other work such as \cite{Aldridge_2014}, we consider a scaling $k\sim n^{\theta}$ for some fixed $\theta \in (0,1)$, referred to in \cite[Remark 1.1]{Aldridge_2019_2} as the sparse regime\footnote{\gebA{Note that the analysis directly extends to $k=\Theta(n^{\theta})$ as a constant factor in front does not influence the analysis.}}.
+In addition to the interesting phase transitions observed using this scaling, this sparse regime is particularly relevant as it was found suitable to model the early state of a pandemic \cite{Wang_2011}.

 Let us next introduce the test design.
-With $V=(x_i)_{i \in [n]}$ \footnote{$[n]$ will be used as an abbreviated notation for the set $\cbc{1, \dots, n}$.} denoting the set of $n$ individuals and $F=(a_i)_{i \in [m]}$ the set of $m$ tests, the test design can be envisioned as a bipartite factor graph with $n$ variable nodes "on the left" and $m$ factor nodes "on the right".
+With $V=(x_i)_{i \in [n]}$ denoting the set of $n$ individuals\footnote{$[n]$ will be used as an abbreviated notation for the set $\cbc{1, \dots, n}$.} and $F=(a_i)_{i \in [m]}$ the set of $m$ tests, the test design can be envisioned as a bipartite factor graph with $n$ variable nodes "on the left" and $m$ factor nodes "on the right".
 We draw a configuration $\SIGMA \in \cbc{0,1}^V$, encoding the infection status of each individual, uniformly at random from vectors of Hamming weight $k$.
 The set of healthy individuals will be denoted by $V_0$ and the set of infected individuals by $V_1$.
 In symbols,

 The lower bound from \eqref{count} suggests that in the noisy group testing setting it is natural to compare the performance of algorithms and matrix designs in terms of the prefactor of $k \log(n/k)$ in the number of tests required.
 To be precise, we carry out $m$ tests, and each item is assigned to exactly $\Delta$ tests chosen uniformly at random without replacement.
-We parameterise $m$ and $\Delta$ as
+We parameterize $m$ and $\Delta$ as

 for some suitably chosen constants $c,d \geq 0$.